avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 randomized variation.

 The tutorial assumes basic knowledge of Python and numpy, but almost no knowledge of Minecraft (beyond how to launch it).
+If anything is unclear, feel free to hop on the [GDMC Discord]((https://discord.gg/YwpPCRQWND)), where we'll be happy to clear it up for you!

 ## Preparing a world